mgamba/gsd/README.md

 ### Getting Started

-To get started, simply install Groovestack Launch Utility by running `npm install -g create-groovestack $AppName` or run `npx create-groovestack $AppName` directly and it will prompt you to install the latest version of the package.
+To get started, install Groovestack Launch Utility by running

+`npm install -g create-groovestack $AppName` or run

+`npx create-groovestack $AppName` directly and it will prompt you to install the latest version of the package.